 Our chief concern for our students is that they build solid Biblical convictions based on their guided personal study of the Word of God.
 We are convinced that in 2 Timothy 3:16, the Holy Spirit used the Apostle Paul to instruct a younger man in ministry (Timothy) on the way to a completed training in godly living.
 Paul wrote that the sixty-six books of the Bible were God’s Divine plan to produce effective and holy disciples.
 In this way we desire our students to master the content of many Biblical studies and to be changed by concepts as they use the material in their life, work and ministries.
 Further, the training for service will be offered in direct connection to local church ministry – the Biblically mandated and practical form for the body of Messiah today.

 To achieve this outcome, the total curriculum is based on Biblical studies, leadership development, personal discipleship, and evangelism.
 This program stresses integration of classroom preparation with the practice of serving.
-Students have the benefit of a team in order to meet these goals: Dr. Randall Smith, the classroom instructor and Director of the program, Devon and Caroline Fox, the Coordinators of the program and spiritual mentors available to the students, and also a male a female Resident Assistant who live with the students and provide encouragement and accountability throughout the year.
-Dr. Smith will focus attention on carefully communicating the Scriptures while Devon and Caroline and the RA’s will work with application in the lifestyle issues that shape maturity.
+Students have the benefit of a team in order to meet these goals: Dr. Randall Smith, the classroom instructor for the Old Testament, Devon Fox, the classroom instructor for the New Testament/ Director of the Program as well as the Site Coordinators of the program and spiritual mentors available to the students along with his wife Caroline, and also male and female Resident Assistants who live with the students and provide encouragement and accountability throughout the year.
+Dr. Smith will focus attention on carefully communicating the Old Testament Scriptures while Devon focuses on the New Testament Scriptures and along with his wife Caroline and the RA’s will work with application in the lifestyle issues that shape maturity.